 Jonathan Fink is the author of two poetry collections: The Crossing (Dzanc, 2015) and Barbarossa: The German Invasion of the Soviet Union and the Siege of Leningrad (Dzanc, 2016).
 The Crossing received the Bronze Medal in Poetry in the 2015 Florida Book Awards and was a finalist for the Bob Bush Memorial Award for First Book of Poetry from the Texas Institute of Letters and Foreword Reviews‘ INDIEFAB Book of the Year Award in Poetry.
 Following the book’s publication, Jonathan was named by Poets&Writers as one of ten “2015 Debut Poets.”
 Barbarossa: The German Invasion of the Soviet Union and the Siege of Leningrad received the Philosophical Society of Texas 2017 Award of Merit in Poetry and was a finalist for the Helen C. Smith Award for Best Book of Poetry from the Texas Institute of Letters.

 His poems have appeared in The New York Times Magazine, Poetry, New England Review, TriQuarterly, Slate, The Southern Review, World Literature Today, and Virginia Quarterly Review, among other publications.
-He has received the Editors’ Prize in Poetry from The Missouri Review and fellowships or scholarships from the National Endowment for the Arts, the Florida Division of Cultural Affairs, the St. Botolph Club Foundation, Sewanee Writers’ Conference, and Bread Loaf Writers’ Conference.
+He has received the Editors’ Prize in Poetry from The Missouri Review, the Porter Fleming Award in Poetry, and fellowships or scholarships from the National Endowment for the Arts, the Florida Division of Cultural Affairs, the St. Botolph Club Foundation, Sewanee Writers’ Conference, and Bread Loaf Writers’ Conference.
 From 2003-2006 he was the Creative Writing Fellow in Poetry at Emory University.

 In addition to writing poetry, Jonathan also writes immersive, place-based, and personal essays that have appeared in Witness, Narrative, The Missouri Review, and Southwest Review, among other publications.
 He received the McGinnis-Ritchie Award for Nonfiction/Essay from Southwest Review, and he has had an essay named as one of 100 notable essays of the year in multiple editions of the Best American Essays series.